absolomb/absolomb.github.io/_posts/2018-04-10-Linux-x86-TCP-Bind-Shell.md

 int 0x80
 ```

 As we know, EAX will now store the return value for our socket.
 Since we'll need to reuse EAX for the other system calls we'll need to preserve our socket elsewhere.
-We can dothis by MOV'ing it to EDI.
+We can do this by MOV'ing it to EDI.

 ```nasm
 mov edi, eax